 - This approach to health care is going to put a strong emphasis on your relationship with your primary care physician.
-This may become a problem in Indiana since we have a shortage of primary care doctors.
+This may become a problem since we have a shortage of primary care doctors.

 - If you elect this type of plan, don’t be surprised if your primary care doctor is also listed on your insurance card.

 - This type of plan may be offered inside and outside the Federal Facilitated Exchange.

 - You may also see this in both the small and large group health markets.